MicrosoftDocs/win32/desktop-src/HyperV_v2/input-classes.md

 ---
-Description: 'The user input devices are represented by these classes.
-A virtual machine always has one instance of each class associated with it.' ms.assetid: 'FFCA890D-6102-47BB-B499-4B9D77D75E9B'
+Description: The user input devices are represented by these classes.
+A virtual machine always has one instance of each class associated with it. ms.assetid: FFCA890D-6102-47BB-B499-4B9D77D75E9B
 title: Input classes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Input classes